surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-### Find the sum of salaries for all Men
+### Calculating the Sum of Salaries for Male Employees

-Well, we need a different way here, as this one is completely different from the rest of the methods,
+Since this method differs significantly from the previous ones, let's consider a different approach tailored to its distinct nature.

 ```java
 public static Function<Department, Stream<Employee>>